35 fashion trends that came and went

 Hip Hop's hottest rappers' own clothing lines…

-Today we've got A$AP Rocky sweet-talking Raf Simons post show, and Kanye West creating high fashion lines and "$6000 pairs of shoes that make it to the Paris news," but back in the day all we had in terms of hip hop fashion lines were the likes of Nelly's Vokal, G-Unit's eponymous label that 50 Cent set up with Marc Ecko (yes of Eckō clothing but we won't go into that…) and Jay-Z's Rocawear, which had the likes of Victoria "Out of your Mind" Beckham fronting campaigns.
+Today we've got A$AP Rocky sweet-talking Raf Simons post show, and Kanye West creating high fashion lines and "$2000 pairs of shoes that make it to the Paris news," but back in the day all we had in terms of hip hop fashion lines were the likes of Nelly's Vokal, G-Unit's eponymous label that 50 Cent set up with Marc Ecko (yes of Eckō clothing but we won't go into that…) and Jay-Z's Rocawear, which had Victoria "Out of your Mind" Beckham fronting campaigns.
 Whilst rappers are still producing their own merchandise and clothing lines, we have yet to see any become quite as ubiquitous as those of the noughties' biggest rap stars.

 Von Dutch Hats

 The hat that spawned a thousand knockoffs.
-The brand had actually been knocking about for a fair few years before being popularised by designer Christian Audigier via a slew of the noughties' most famous bright young things: Paris Hilton, Nicole Richie, Lindsay Lohan, Britney Spears and Justin Timberlake.
+The brand had actually been knocking about for a few years before being popularized by designer Christian Audigier via a slew of the noughties' most famous bright young things: Paris Hilton, Nicole Richie, Lindsay Lohan, Britney Spears and Justin Timberlake.
 It's the hat that made Audigier a bona fide millionaire before he left the brand in '04.
 He's probably still got his millions, and Oxfam's bargain bins have millions of reminders of how easily our loyalty can be bought.

-Worn peak up or down by your shopping centre dwellers in the 80s and rappers in the 90s, we're not quite sure why visors ever caught on but it's pretty safe to say that unless you're about to serve up on the tennis court, the visor is best left at the back of the wardrobe.
+Worn peak up or down by your shopping center dwellers in the 80s and rappers in the 90s, we're not quite sure why visors ever caught on but it's pretty safe to say that unless you're about to serve up on the tennis court, the visor is best left at the back of the wardrobe.

 Light up trainers